Homemade Cinnamon Rolls Recipe

 These skip the standard super-sweet powdered sugar frosting, and go instead for a richly flavored, creamy glaze that rounds out the cinnamon and makes the flavors sing.
 Don’t be put off by the white chocolate base for this wonderful glaze, even tasters who dislike white chocolate didn’t realize it was there and absolutely loved this frosting.

-Timing: Most of the work on these rolls can be done the day before baking.
-On day 1 the dough can be made, chilled, rolled and cut, then the rolls are refrigerated overnight.
+Most of the work on these rolls can be done the day before baking.
+On day 1 the dough can be made, chilled, rolled, cut, and then the rolls are refrigerated overnight.
 In the morning, pull the rolls out of the fridge about 2¼ hours before serving time, then proof and bake.
-Scroll down to the end for alternative timing notes.

 Milk & Honey Sweet Dough